prometheus/prometheus/discovery/README.md

 It is a general rule with Prometheus that all configuration comes from the configuration file.
-While the libraries you use to talk to the SD may also offer other mechanisms for providing configuration/authentication under the covers (EC2's use of enviroment variables being a prime example), using your SD mechanism should not require this.
-Put another way, your SD implementation should not read enviroment variables or files to obtain configuration.
+While the libraries you use to talk to the SD may also offer other mechanisms for providing configuration/authentication under the covers (EC2's use of environment variables being a prime example), using your SD mechanism should not require this.
+Put another way, your SD implementation should not read environment variables or files to obtain configuration.

 Some SD mechanisms have rate limits that make them challenging to use.
 As an example we have unfortunately had to reject Amazon ECS service discovery due to